junaid-mij/Practice-Laravel/Module-17 Laravel Foundation Step-16/Assignment-17/README.md

-# Module-16 Laravel Migration Concepts Assignment-16:
+# Module-17 Query Builder in Laravel Assignment-17:

 ## Task 1: Explain what Laravel's query builder is and how it provides a simple and elegant way to interact with databases.